qdevelopergithub/LAMP/README.md

 logout

 ```
-on terminal you will now be in controller vm
+on terminal you will now be in controller vm.

-Repeat same process for 2nd gluster vm as we used for 1st gluster vm.
+Repeat same process for other gluster vm as we used for 1st gluster vm.

 Open your web-browser and open link using IP address of your server.